baumannzone/n-dronao/readme.md

 ## Acknowledgments

-* Inspiration came from one hackathon we went (as Cloudapp team) in early February in Madrid, where we brought some drones, and we started to hack it.
+* Inspiration came from one hackathon we went (as Cloudappi team) in early February in Madrid, where we brought some drones, and we started to hack it.
 * Great thanks to [@cloudappi](https://twitter.com/cloudappi).
 * Btw, `DronAPPi` is the Cloudappi's drone name.